haochien/drf-subscription-app-tutorial/Tutorial_Note/Tutorial5_dockerization.md

 >
 >However, in Docker container, we don't want to copy env file into image due to security reason.
 >
->We directly define `.env.docker` in `env_file`, so that all our environment variables have been loaded while container set up.
+>We directly define `.env.docker.dev` in `env_file`, so that all our environment variables have been loaded while container set up.
 >
 >Environment variables have a specific loading order/precedence (from highest to lowest priority):
 >